BrendanN03/BrendanN03/README.md

-# Hello, World! 👋
+# Hello, my name is Brendan Nguyen! 👋

 Welcome to my GitHub profile!
-I'm [Your Name], a [Your Profession or Field] based in [Your Location].
+I'm Brendan, a student at the University of Pennsylvania pursuing a double major in computer science and mathematics.
 Here you'll find a variety of projects and contributions related to my interests and expertise.

 ## About Me